openxla/stablehlo/docs/spec.md

 The computations performed by the collective ops are specific to individual ops and are described in individual op sections above.
-However, the strategies by which the grid is split into process groups are shared between these ops and are described in this section.
+However, the strategies by which the process grid is split into process groups are shared between these ops and are described in this section.
 More formally, StableHLO supports the following four strategies.

 #### cross_replica